slowernews/wisdom-tldr/chapters/introduction.md

 > *"You goal in life is to be able to say on teh day before you die taht you have fully become yourself."
 -- Kevin Kelly*
 - i'm not going to be the most sucessful person on teh planet, nor do i want to be.
 I just want to be teh most successful version of myself while working the least hard possible. -- naval
+> *"If you plan on being less than you are capable of being, you will probably be unhappy all the days of your life."
+-- Abraham Maslow*
+- you often feel tired, not because you 've done too much but because you've done too little of what sparks a light in you.
 -->

 > *"Waking up to who you are requires letting go of who you imagine yourself to be."